 - Explore this UNESCO World Heritage Site at your own pace (packing picnic supplies is highly recommended)

-- The views of Barcelona from this park are spectacular: the view of the city highlights (including Gaudí's Sagrada Familia) from this park are some of the best in the city
+- The views of Barcelona's highlights (including Gaudí's Sagrada Familia) from this park are absolutely spectacular

-From the manmade walls, roads, and walkways that mimic natural forms, to the exuberant buildings and colorful tile work, this is basically a Gaudí theme park.
+From the manmade walls, roads, and walkways that mimic natural forms, to the exuberant buildings and colorful tile work, Park Güell is basically a Gaudí theme park.

-Originally envisioned as a gated community for aristocrats, Count Eusebi Güell's housing project didn't get off the ground.
-Fortunately, Güell and Gaudí still saw possibility in this plot of land in Barcelona's Gràcia district.
-Gaudí went to work between 1900 and 1914, and in 1926 Park Güell was opened to the public.
+Originally envisioned as a gated community for aristocrats, Count Eusebi Güell's housing project was a flop.
+In what we'd now call a 'pivot', Güell put Gaudí to work creating a park, and in 1926 Park Güell was opened to the public.
 It was an immediate hit.
 (If at first you don't succeed...).

-From the forest of stone columns swaying like punchdrunk boxers, to the famous Serpent Bench which winds along the perimeter, to the house which Gaudí himself lived in for the last twenty years of his life, this Modernist masterpiece is a riot of color, and a festival of fanciful forms.
+From the forest of stone columns swaying like punchdrunk boxers, to the famous Serpent Bench winding along the perimeter, to the house which Gaudí himself lived in for the last twenty years of his life, this UNESCO World Heritage Site is a riot of color, and a festival of fanciful forms.

-NOTE: Access to the Casa Gaudí Museum (Gaudí's former home in Parc Güell), requires a separate ticket.
+NOTE: Access to the Casa Gaudí Museum (Gaudí's former home in Park Güell) requires a separate ticket.